Independent bottlers buy casks from distilleries and bottle the whisky themselves.

 TopWhiskies started on social media.
 We posted photos of whisky we liked, and we shared the stories behind the brands.
 As we connected with more people, they told us single malt whisky felt intimidating.
 So, our goal was to make whisky more accessible.
 We want everyone to love and appreciate whisky.

 It wasn’t long before our followers started asking where they could buy the whiskies we shared.
 That’s why we launched our specialist online whisky shop.
 TopWhiskies social media channels showcase the very best whiskies.
-This shop is a way you can try our favourite whiskies for yourself, either by the bottle, or as a tasting set.
-And, if you're looking for the best whisky advent calendars or unique whiskey gift ideas in the lead up to Christmas 2022 - we have you covered.
+This shop is a way you can try our top whisky recommendations for yourself, either by the bottle, or as a tasting set.
+And, if you're looking for the best whisky advent calendars or unique, unusual whisky gift ideas for a birthday, anniversary, or Christmas in 2023 - we have you covered.